stianloader/Starloader-API/README.md

 It should be addressed that the decompiled galimulator code IS NOT licensed under the Apache 2.0 license and in fact this repo is doing legally grey area stuff.
 Additionally the code is linking against code that doesn't have a known license, which means that it is more legal grey area actions!
+Although for latter I did get a not really legally valid permisson, so it's not much to worry about.

 ## Event API example